uccross/ssdbm2019/index.md

 ![Map of Courtyard Area](assets/images/MapOfCourtyardArea.png)

-For additional maps and directions to campus, please go to https://www.maps.ucsc.edu/
+For additional maps and directions to campus, please go to [https://www.maps.ucsc.edu/]

-**Directions to the UC Santa Cruz campus:** Google Maps - https://www.google.com/maps - provides the best directions to get from either San Francisco or San Jose International Airports.
+**Directions to the UC Santa Cruz campus:** [Google Maps](https://www.google.com/maps) provides great directions to get from either San Francisco or San Jose International Airports.
 It provides general driving directions from the Bay Area to Santa Cruz and the UCSC Campus.
 The best routes can vary depending up time of day and corresponding traffic conditions.

 From San Francisco, you should allow a minimum of one and a half hours to drive to the University.
 From San Jose, it normally takes about 45 minutes to drive to campus.
 It can take longer to drive from either airport if you arrive during afternoon Rush Hour, normally from 3:30 to 5:30pm